GuilhermeTorq/Motif-2.0/README.md

 That being said, please don't use this for you own benefit, even if that could be possible, somehow.

+Files only available in the language - Portuguese

+  - The file "APRESENTAÇÃO DA PAP - Motif 2.0" is a complement to the program presentation to the juris

+  - The file "Relatório Final" is a final resume of the program explaining some things about it

 The project is made on Visual Basic 2010 and the database is made on Microsoft Access 2007